atothek1/simple-system-github-explorer/README.md

 ## what you can NOT expect

-- integrataion of I18N
+- integrataion of I18N, would bloatup the solution even more, but in big projects a MUST
-- usage of a Router like React Router or TanStack Router
+- usage of a Router like React Router or TanStack Router, same as for I18N,
-- a complex state mangement with Redux, RxJS or a like
+- a complex state mangement with Redux, RxJS or a like, have not the need for it,
 - End 2 End test with Cypress or playwright

 ## what you can find: